Call me on the job on:

 Spruce fence post

-• Spruce absorbs the preservative up to 5mm into the wooden post during the pressure treatment process, but, due to the varying timber structure the preservatives absorb unevenly into the wood and may only penertrate to 1 millimetre.
+• Spruce absorbs the preservative up to 5mm into the wooden post during the pressure treatment process, but, due to the varying timber structure the preservatives absorb unevenly into the wood and may only penetrate to 1 millimetre.
 Due to the high resin count it has a better durability to repel water which increases its longevity.

 • Have a life expectancy of 4-20 years depending on preservative and process.